WICG/client-hints-infrastructure/reliability.md

 This could work, but it seems needlessly complex, particularly when integrated with HTTP/3.
 (TLS post-handshake messages in QUIC are not ordered relative to application data.)
 Streaming half-RTT data on the server also has some [API challenges](https://mailarchive.ietf.org/arch/msg/tls/hymweZ66b2C8nnYyXF8cwj7qopc/).
 Finally, while this option does not modify HTTP/2’s wire image, it modifies the I/O patterns.
 This still means a change in HTTP/2 implementations and the protocol itself.

+#### DNS

+We could try to get the signal even earlier, such as through the [HTTPS DNS record](https://tools.ietf.org/html/draft-ietf-dnsop-svcb-https-02).
+This has security and operational issues.
+DNS records are largely not authenticated by the origin today, so this would allow the resolver to tamper with the web page.
+As this is an out-of-band signal, there are also operational difficulties for servers making sure the DNS information and server preferences are in sync.
+Today, web developers do not need to carefully synchronize their DNS records with web content.
+Finally, it is likely that coverage will be incomplete.
+An [old experiment](https://www.imperialviolet.org/2015/01/17/notdane.html) suggested, at the time, 4–5% of users could not even fetch TXT records.

+A in-band signal in the connection avoids these concerns while still delivering the data before the first HTTP request.

 ### Alternate retry mechanisms